 America’s #1 Ranked Personal Finance Book: MillionaireTeacher

-I can’t take credit for Millionaire Teacher’s number one Amazon ranking in the United States.
+I can’t take credit for my Millionaire Teacher book getting the number one Amazon ranking in the United States.

 When I think about the great books that nearly didn’t get published, like Fitzgerald’s, The Great Gatsby and Tolkien’s The Hobbit, it makes me realize how elusive publishing contracts can be—even for great authors.